Short Story - Cherish the Moment

 My train of thoughts broke again for a few minutes.
 I slightly bent forward and angled my head to the right.
 “Not there yet, I still have time.”
 I went back to writing my article.
 My source of revenue had been based on my articles for many years.
 I mentally questioned the content of my article, “Am I sure people want to read this one?
 Do they still want to know what I am offering?
 What do they really want?”
 Life had been so clear and uncomplicated back in the days.

 The sun’s heat was noticeably less on my body and I felt the coolness of an evening breeze.
 Time had slipped by my awareness.
 I bent forward again, looked at the horizon to the right and the ball of light was setting.
 I then turned my head to the left and saw another harvest ball of gold was rising on the opposite horizon.
-“My deadline for the completion of my article was coming to an end.”
-I concluded my article with a simple phrase that wrapped up the symbolic meaning of the whole article with a little bit of humor.
+“My deadline for the completion of my article was coming to an end,” and I concluded my article with a simple phrase that wrapped up the symbolic meaning of the whole article with a little bit of humor.
 Little did I know it would be one of my last words to be registered on my X12.
 “Why Should People in Peoria have refrigerators?
 The answer was simple; sure, doesn’t everyone have a refrigerator?”
-A simple meaning it was.. we are all the same and not as different as people think.
-And with that it was finished and with just a thought it was sent via email to the publisher.
+The meaning of that was.. we are all the same and not as different as people think.
+And with that, it was finished and with just a thought it was sent via email to my publisher.

 As I relaxed to watch the sunset the iPad X12 sent a warning to the main cloud processor that it was not picking up any more brain waves.
-Startled by the alarm, Gavin rushed out of his house where he found his grandfather sitting motionless outside in the garden, his favorite place to write, just as the light of the day waned and darkness set in.
+Startled by the alarm, Gavin rushed out of his house where he found my body sitting motionless outside in the garden, my favorite place to write, just as the light of the day waned and darkness set in.

 Nature Can Be Healing